Combinatorial metaplexes and centrality indices for identifying higher-order interactions: The combinatorial metaplex and the weight map

 Restricting the map $a$ to the active vertex set of the complex $\Delta$, we obtain the following:

 This restriction naturally induces a map on the set of $0$-simplices (vertices) of $\Delta$.
 Denoting this map by $a'$, we have:

-For convenience, we again denote the map $a'$ by $a$, unless this causes ambiguity in notation.
+For convenience, we denote the map $a'$ again by $a$.
 With the vertices now distinguished by their concentration values, we next define how this weight extends to higher-dimensional simplices (edges, triangles, etc.), thereby yielding a fully weighted simplicial structure.